fgrust/musement-php/README.md

 <h4>Parameters</h4>

 - date: optional<br>
-A string formatted as `yyyy-mm-dd` or deserved with 'today' or 'tomorrow'. default value is 'today'.
+A string formatted as `yyyy-mm-dd` or deserved with "today" or "tomorrow". default value is "today".
 - condition: required<br>
 A string presenting the weather.

 <h4>Response</h4>

 - success<br>
-Returns 200 status code with message 'Set the weather for %%date%% in %%city%% successfully'.
+Returns 200 status code with message "Set the weather for %%date%% in %%city%% successfully".
 - error
-    - Input validation failure: Returns 400 status code with message 'date or condition are incorrect or not provided'.
+    - Input validation failure: Returns 400 status code with message "date or condition are incorrect or not provided".
-    - Server internal error: Returns 500 status code with message 'Cannot find the city for id %%id%%'.
+    - Server internal error: Returns 500 status code with message "Cannot find the city for id %%id%%".

 ### Set the forecast in a city
 ```